TiddoLangerak/webpack-fail-plugin/README.md

+# DEPRECATED: This is default behaviour in Webpack 2.x, you don't need this plugin anymore.

 Webpack plugin that will make the process return status code 1 when it finishes with errors in single-run mode.

 ## Install